Easy mooli paratha without stuffing. Mix to dough and roll out kind of paratha. Perfect for quick dinner or lunch. Step by step photos recipe.

 Instructions

-¾ cup Grated radish, 1 cup Wheat flour/ Atta, 1 teaspoon Red chilli powder, 1 teaspoon Ginger, 1 Green chilli, ½ teaspoon Garam masala powder, ¼ teaspoon Turmeric powder, 1 teaspoon Cumin seeds, 2 tablespoon Coriander leaves, Salt - As needed
+- Mix all the ingredients in a mixing bowl, use the squeezed out water to make dough instead of water.¾ cup Grated radish, 1 cup Wheat flour/ Atta, 1 tsp Red chilli powder , 1 tsp Ginger, 1 Green chilli, ½ tsp Garam masala powder, ¼ tsp Turmeric powder , 1 tsp Cumin seeds , 2 tbsp Coriander leaves, Salt

 Video